-The skills developed through an education in art and design are integral to many roles within the creative sector, which is a collection of exciting and vibrant industries including fashion, games, advertising, graphics and publishing, craft and product design, interior design and architecture.
-Collectively, the creative sector in the UK contributed nearly £112 billion to the economy in 2019, and has grown by 7.4% since 2017, a rate of growth five times that of the overall UK economy.
+The skills developed through an education in creative media are integral to many roles within the creative sector, which is a collection of exciting and vibrant industries including film, television, games, web and app development, and publishing.
+As digital technology continues to evolve, media techniques have become more sophisticated and media products are becoming more advanced.
+However, what hasn't changed is that media products still have the power to enthral, intrigue and affect audiences.
+Collectively, the creative sector in the UK contributed nearly £112 billion to the economy in 2019 and has grown by 7.4 per cent since 2017, a rate of growth five times that of the overall UK economy.